Create a Website Account - Manage notification subscriptions, save form progress and more.

 Automotive batteries are not accepted and can be disposed of during household hazardous waste events.

-No, it is illegal to place yard waste in plastic bags.
+No, it is illegal to place yard waste in regular trash bags.
 Residents may choose one of the three options for yard waste disposal:

 Franklin County offers yard waste services at the Franklin County Road Department located at 100 Lewis Ferry Road.
 Service times are every Wednesday from 8 a.m. to 12 p.m., April 24 to October 23.